amit9690/Job_Analytics/README.md

 This project is a testament to the team's commitment to excellence, and it stands as a valuable resource for anyone interested in gaining insights into job vacancies and market trends.

+* For more interesting insights read the ppt file.

 Thank You for visiting my project page.
 If you have any queries regarding this project feel free to contact me over Linkedin - https://bit.ly/3QLfBEz or you can scan this QR Code to follow me - ![image](https://github.com/amit9690/Road-Accident-Analysis---Excel-Dashboard/assets/129444885/4ea6bcf5-b0ce-4549-be7c-d477d712ca84)